marcomeng1/goody-eaty/README.md

 * No.2 红烧排骨(Hong Shao Pai Gu)  Pork chops(ribs) in brown sauce(Chinese Style) or in Korean sweet chilli paste with sesame (Korean Style)
 ![Test Image 2](Dishes/HongShaoPaiGu.jpeg)

-* No.3 番茄牛腩(Fan Qie Niu Nan)  Stewed Beef-Gluash with tomato and onion (salty, sour and sweet, similar to the taste of Russia borsch)
+* No.3 番茄牛腩(Fan Qie Niu Nan)  Stewed Beef-gulasch with tomato and onion (salty, sour and sweet, similar to the taste of Russia borsch)
 ![Test Image 3](Dishes/FanQieNiuNan.jpg)

 * No.4 可乐鸡翅（Ke Le Ji Chi）    Cola chicken-wings （sweet）
 ![Test Image 4](Dishes/KeLeJichi.jpeg)

-* No.5 麻婆豆腐 （Ma Po Toufu）    Spicy or (unspicy) tofu with soyabean Sauce and minced pork (spicy or unspicy and salty)
+* No.5 麻婆豆腐 （Ma Po Toufu）    Spicy or (unspicy) tofu with soyabean sauce and minced pork (spicy or unspicy and salty)
 ![Test Image 5](Dishes/MaPoToufu.jpeg)

 * No.6 猪肉饺子 （Zhu Rou Jiao Zi） The real chinese dumplings with chopped pork as filling